Audrey Tang: Career

 Tang's department does not follow hierarchical or bureaucratic relationships.
 As of 2017, Tang's staff of 15 chose to work in the department.
 The group produces a weekly roadmap as collaborators, not orders.
 Tang was quoted as saying, "My existence is not to become a minister for a certain group, nor to broadcast government propaganda.
 Instead, it is to become a 'channel' to allow greater combinations of intelligence and strength to come together."
+To help counter the COVID-19 pandemic in Taiwan, she used digital tools to call on the collective wisdom of its people based on three principles: “fast, fair, fun.”
+She also created a strategy called “humour over rumour” which responded to misinformation within 20 minutes in 200 words or fewer, alongside two fun images.
+The implementation of her philosophies for open source into government resulted in a well-executed response to COVID-19, resisting both misinformation and the need for Taiwan to enter a full lockdown.

-Tang's first initiative, the g0v project, involved swapping out the "o" for a zero in the government's "gov.tw" top-level domain to view more accessible and interactive versions of those governmental websites.
-The project was open source, in line with Tang's principles, and very popular, accessed millions of times each month.
+Tang joined the G0v movement shortly after its formation, and participated in the Sunflower Student Movement through that community.
 Another initiative, vTaiwan, uses social media paradigms for citizens to create digital petitions.
 Those with 5,000 signatures are brought to the premier and government ministries to be addressed.
 Changes implemented through this system include access to income tax software for non-Windows computers, and changes to cancer treatment regulations.
 The Taiwanese parliament complained that citizens had better access to influence regulation than they did as legislators.
 As of 2017, Tang was working on sharing economy software that would facilitate the free exchange of resources in abundance instead of the ride-sharing and peer hotel applications for which the technology is known.

-As a general practice of "radical transparency", all of Tang's meetings are recorded, transcribed, and uploaded to a public website.
+As a general practice of "radical transparency", all of Tang's ministerial meetings are recorded, transcribed, and uploaded to a public website.
 Tang also publicly responds to questions sent through another website.

 In 2022, Tang hosted the video podcast "Innovative Minds with Audrey Tang" in a collaboration with TaiwanPlus, an international streaming service.
-Guests on the program include Steve Chen, Vitalik Buterin, and Sandra Oudkirk.
+Guests on the program include Steve Chen, Vitalik Buterin, Toomas Hendrik Ilves and Sandra Oudkirk.

-In January 2023 Tang become an e-resident of Lithuania which was announced during her first foreign visit as Digital Affairs minister in Vilnius, Lithuania.
+In January 2023 Tang became an e-resident of Lithuania which was announced during her first foreign visit as Digital Affairs minister in Vilnius, Lithuania.
+Tang also became the chairperson of Taiwan’s National Institute of Cyber Security board.